-First, it states that its waiver authority is limited to situations where there is "a generally high degree of confidence that there will be severe harm as a result of the implementation of the RFS."19 The Agency should certainly have a high degree of confidence that if prices at the pump increase substantially - as they will when the market reaches the blend wall - there will be almost immediate consequences for the American economy.
-Merrill Lynch, for example, estimates that every one cent increase in the retail price of gasoline amounts to \$1 billion in lost consumer spending.20 Thus, when the market reaches the blend wall, demand for RINs continues to outpace supply, and fuel producers' increased operating costs are passed down to consumers through higher prices for fuel, it will substantially detract from consumer spending in many areas of the economy and cause severe economic harm, particularly if it continues unabated for a prolonged period of time.
+First, it states that its waiver authority is limited to situations where there is "a generally high degree of confidence that there will be severe harm as a result of the implementation of the RFS."
+The Agency should certainly have a high degree of confidence that if prices at the pump increase substantially - as they will when the market reaches the blend wall - there will be almost immediate consequences for the American economy.
+Merrill Lynch, for example, estimates that every one cent increase in the retail price of gasoline amounts to \$1 billion in lost consumer spending.
+Thus, when the market reaches the blend wall, demand for RINs continues to outpace supply, and fuel producers' increased operating costs are passed down to consumers through higher prices for fuel, it will substantially detract from consumer spending in many areas of the economy and cause severe economic harm, particularly if it continues unabated for a prolonged period of time.

 Second, the "harm" must be to the economy as a whole rather than one specific sector of the economy (e.g., the livestock industry).
 The economic harm that would result upon reaching the blend wall would apply to the entire U.S. economy.
 The United States is a petroleum-based economy.
-When the retail price of motor fuel increases, it not only constricts household budgets, but it causes the price of everything that is transported or produced using motor fuel to escalate.
-The harm is not targeted to a narrow segment of the economy, nor is it offset by those few sectors that benefit financially from higher retail fuel prices.
-What's more, given diesel fuel's
+When the retail price of motor fuel increases, it not only constricts household budgets, but it causes the price of everything that is transported or produced using motor fuel to escalate.18